Suplex: Front facelock variants

 In these suplexes, the wrestlers begin by facing each other, the attacking wrestler then applies a front facelock to the opponent before executing a throw.
 In most cases, the opponent is suspended upside-down during part of the move.
 The most common front facelock suplex is the vertical suplex.

 Fallaway suplex

-Also known as a reverse suplex or an alley-oop.
+Otherwise known as a reverse suplex or an alley-oop.
 The wrestler lifts their opponent so that they are seated on the wrestler's shoulders, facing away from them, as in a powerbomb.
 The wrestler then falls backwards while throwing the opponent the same way, dropping them down to the mat on their chest.
 Another version sees the wrestler pick the opponent up on to their shoulders in a powerbomb position and dropping backwards while throwing the opponent so that the opponent flips forward and lands on their neck and upper back.
 A bridging variant is also available.